awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/template-paper-review.md

 This task has been research for a long time and different techniques has emmerged.

 No paper or researcher have been published about using this kind of principle to improve the current image localization model.
-But by directly try to extract features or using it as preprocessing or post processing technic, it could be a good direction for improvement to research.
+But by directly try to extract features or using it as preprocessing or post processing technic, it could be a good direction for improvement.

 #### Divided the task even more: